How to Split Bills as a Couple

 Being open and honest is so important when talking to your partner about money.
 You also need to communicate regularly to keep the dialogue open and ensure that you can resolve any disputes or disagreements around household budgeting.

 It helps to set a specific day and time each month to discuss your finances, particularly if you’re committed to splitting your bills in the long term.
-You also need to be open with your partner if your financial circumstances change so that you can adjust your bill payments accordingly.
+You also need to be open with your partner if your financial circumstances change so that you can adjust expenses and your share of them accordingly.

 Conclusion: How to split bills as a couple